 Get ready!
-John takes you through what to expect when planning 2021 travel to Egypt, including warnings about insanely overpriced branded trips, what those trip should really cost, and how to take advantage of the travel downturn this year to plan upcoming 2021 travel for less.
+John takes you through what to expect when planning post-Covid travel to Egypt, including warnings about insanely overpriced branded trips, what those trip should really cost, and how to take advantage of the post-pandemic travel downturn to plan upcoming travel for less.

 Please feel welcome to reach out to me at John@EgyptElite.com for help planning your trip to Egypt and I’ll be personally happy to help you make it a reality with my company Egypt Elite.

 Hello again everybody and happy December.
 I’m recording this podcast on December 4th, 2020 and what a hell of a year it has been for all of us.
 The last episode of the Egypt Travel Podcast I recorded was back in June right after what we now know was the first wave of the global Coronavirus pandemic hit, and while we knew we still had a ways to go before it would all be over and we’d be able to go back to traveling again, I think few of us imagined it would continue on for quite as long as it has and with the second wave now being even worse than the first wave in nearly every country around the world.

 But I’m not going to spend any more of this episode talking about Coronavirus because it finally appears that we’re in the last inning or the last chapter of this nightmare and there’s a lot of reason to be hopeful and start seriously talking about travel and travel planning again.
 Three vaccines are on the cusp of approval and mass distribution in Western countries, in addition to the vaccines developed in China and Russia.
 And I read somewhere recently that there are dozens more that are also out there and still in various lesser stages of development, so it finally appears that relief and resolution are on the horizon as we close out this crazy crazy year.